Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Appendix

-To study the stability of Semantic IDs, we train two RQ-VAE models: RQ-VAE$_{v0}$ and RQ-VAE$_{v1}$, using data that are ~6 months apart.
-Figure~\ref{fig:rq-vae-stability} shows that the performance of production ranking model trained on recent engagement data (using SID-3Bigram-sum) are comparable for Semantic IDs derived from both RQ-VAE$_{v0}$ and RQ-VAE$_{v1}$.
-This confirms that Semantic token space for videos learned via RQ-VAE are stable over time for use in downstream production ranking model.
+To study Semantic IDs' stability, we train two RQ-VAE models: RQ-VAE$_{v0}$ and RQ-VAE$_{v1}$, using data ~6 months apart.
+Figure~\ref{fig:rq-vae-stability} shows that the performance of the production ranking model trained on recent engagement data (using SID-3Bigram-sum) are comparable for Semantic IDs derived from both RQ-VAE$_{v0}$ and RQ-VAE$_{v1}$.
+This confirms that semantic token space for videos learned via RQ-VAE is stable for use in the downstream production ranking model over time.